nikita-kotsehub/funcX-edge-device-hierarchy/arduino_nano_rp2040_connect/README.md

 1. By default, Nano RP2040 will not output the 5V to power the motion sensor [[5]].
 To get it to work, you need to solder the solder pads [[6]].
 2. The motion sensor might take up to 60 seconds to start, during which it will switch from True to False multiple times.
 If it still does not work, try turning the left knob all the way counterclockwise, and the right one clockwise.

+## Installation
+1. Download `CircuitPython 7.0.0 alpha-5 ` `.uf2` file from [here][4] and flush it onto your microcontroller.
+2. Copy files from `arduino_nano_rp2040_connect` onto your microcontroller
+3. Enter your network's `ssid` and `password` into `secrets.py`
+4. Change your server's address in the `image_sender.py`.
+Make sure your server is up and running.
+5. Check your microcontroller's pinout for `esp32` wifi connection in `image_sender.py`
+6. If using either the temperature or the motion use case, check your hardware wiring and run `image_temperature_sender.py` or `image_motion_sender.py`.
+If using a different microcontroller, also check pinout in the `Arducam.py`, `__init__` section.
+7. If using a different use case, change your conditional and the data you are sending.

 ## Functions